kiboschool/course-programming-2/src/lessons/data/saving-and-reading-data.md

 ### Weather forecast

 Let's write a program to display the weather forecast for a city.
-We'll show the estimated wind speed, temperature, and the percentage of cloud cover in the sky.
+We'll show the estimated temperature and wind speed.

 For the first version of our program, the user will type in a city name, and we will show them the estimated temperature for the next 3 days.